qiime2/library-catalog/README.md

 branch: <target-branch>
 ```

-# Requirements for added repos
+# Requirements for added plugins

-Repos added to the QIIME 2 library are required to contain the following directory structure.
+As stated previously, plugins aded to QIIME 2 Library must exist as GitHub repos.
+In addtiong, plugins added to the QIIME 2 library are required to contain the following directory structure.

 ```
 /.qiime2/library/
                 |_info.yml
                 |_/environments/
-                               |_<repo-name>-qiime2-<distro>-<epoch>.yml
+                               |_<plugin-name>-qiime2-<distro>-<epoch>.yml
                                |_...
 ```